Disclosure: This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- In a large bowl, add the 9 eggs, 1/4 cup crumbled feta, 1/2 teaspoon garlic powder, 1/2 teaspoon onion powder, 1/2 teaspoon oregano, 1/4 teaspoon salt and 1/4 teaspoon pepper and mix.
+• In a large bowl, add the 9 eggs, 1/2 cup greek yogurt, 1/4 cup crumbled feta, 1/2 teaspoon garlic powder, 1/2 teaspoon onion powder, 1/2 teaspoon oregano, 1/4 teaspoon salt and 1/4 teaspoon pepper and mix.

-- Bake for 23-26 minutes, until the egg muffins are set.
+• Bake for 25-28 minutes, or until the egg muffins are set.
+I like to broil these for 1-2 minutes at the end to get golden tops.
 Let the muffins cool for a few minutes and then run a knife around the edges to remove them.
 Eat or let them cool on a wire rack.

 Notes